mozilla/telemetry-batch-view/README.md

 ### Adding a new derived dataset

-See the [streams](https://github.com/mozilla/telemetry-batch-view/tree/master/src/main/scala/streams) folder for `DerivedStream`-based datasets.

-See the [views](https://github.com/mozilla/telemetry-batch-view/tree/master/src/main/scala/views) folder for view-based datasets.
+See the [views](https://github.com/mozilla/telemetry-batch-view/tree/master/src/main/scala/views) folder for examples of jobs that create derived datasets.

-See the [docs](https://github.com/mozilla/telemetry-batch-view/tree/master/docs) folder for more information about the derived datasets.
+See the [docs](https://github.com/mozilla/telemetry-batch-view/tree/master/docs) folder for more information about the individual derived datasets.

 ### Development
 Before importing the project in IntelliJ IDEA, apply the following changes to `Preferences` -> `Languages & Frameworks` -> `Scala Compile Server`: